Remote Viewing

 Extended Remote Viewing (ERV)

-A relaxed methodology where the viewer reaches a hypnagogic state—the borderline between sleep and wakefulness—to access target information.
+A relaxed methodology in which the viewer works nearer the hypnagogic boundary between waking and sleep to access target information.

 🧠